 These traditional Polish walnut-shaped cookies, or ciasteczka orzeszki (chahss-TETCH-kah aw-ZHESH-kee), are made in molds and then sandwiched together with creamy fillings.
-There are individual walnut-shaped molds for the oven, which I use, and there are some that resemble a waffle iron and are baked on top of the stove and yet other styles exist.
+There are individual walnut-shaped molds for the oven and there are some that resemble a waffle iron and are baked on top of the stove, and yet other styles exist.

 What remains the same is a delectable filling either made of cream or chocolate or a combination of the two and usually mixed with finely ground walnuts.
 The cookies are a bit time-consuming but worth it.
 Store the walnut "shells" and fill at the last minute for best flavor.

 - 4 ounces (1 stick) butter (unsalted, softened)

 - 1 1/4 cups flour (all-purpose)